tmcgrath/cassandra-ingest/README.md

 In the logical approach, we will be retaining a history of source mutations.
 See FAQ section below for alternatives.

-Let's take a look at example
+Let's take a look at an example

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=-yH0aMgAMhQ"><img src="images/cassandra-ingest-with-streamsets-part-3.png" alt="Cassandra Ingest from RDBMS with StreamSets Part 3 Screencast" /></a>